HauShianChin/EEEN402_FPGA_low_latency/README.md

 Academic experience of VHDL.

-Project 1: Created an SSD that runs off a binary counter.
+Project 1: Created an 7SD that runs off a binary counter.
 First experience with structural design.

 Project 2: Demonstrates my understanding of dataflow design, structural design, behavioral design and a combination of the previous 3